angie/angie/AI_POLICY.md

 - [**The five stages of losing our craft**](https://andrewmurphy.io/blog/the-five-stages-of-losing-our-craft) by Andrew Murphy.
 - [**The Next Two Years of Software Engineering**](https://addyosmani.com/blog/next-two-years/) by Addy Osmani — concrete guidance on what junior and senior developers should actually be doing to adapt.
 - [**Outcome Engineering Manifesto**](https://o16g.com/manifesto/) by Cory Ondrejka — the operational vision for how development work changes when implementation is cheap.
 - [**The machines are fine.
 I'm worried about us**](https://ergosphere.blog/posts/the-machines-are-fine/).
 "The real threat is a slow, comfortable drift toward not understanding what you're doing."
-A long read, but a great one.
+A long read, but a good one.

 ---